tiagozacarias/batch_linux/README.md

-Tools for Automation and Programmability in Network Operations
+# Tools for Automation and Programmability in Network Operations

-* These tools aim to automate the execution of commands in a parallel and massive way in network operations, based on the python3.
+These tools aim to automate the execution of commands in a parallel and massive way in network operations, based on the python3.

-* The idea of developing these tools is in the style of Ansible and HPIMC operations.
+The idea of developing these tools is in the style of Ansible and HPIMC operations.

-TODO
+TODO:

 * In the process of developing three more modules in python as follows: